Josh Robinson Studio - Moto 26.jpg

 More projects

-Charting the surveillance infrastructure in my own neighborhood.
+Charting the surveillance infrastructure of my neighborhood.
 (View Project)